sriumcp/iter8-kfserving/tests/e2e/README.md

 fortio load -qps 2 -t 5m -H Host:${SERVICE_HOSTNAME} -payload-file samples/quickstart/input.json http://${INGRESS_HOST}:${INGRESS_PORT}/v1/models/${MODEL_NAME}:predict
 ```

-The above command generates load for the InferenceService at a rate of 2 prediction requests per second over a period of five minutes.
+The above command generates load for the InferenceService at a rate of 2 requests per second over a period of five minutes.
 You can `ctrl-c` out of this command as soon as the experiment completes.
 When you do so, you should see output similar to the following.

 ```shell
 $ fortio load -qps 2 -t 5m -H Host:${SERVICE_HOSTNAME} -payload-file samples/quickstart/input.json http://${INGRESS_HOST}:${INGRESS_PORT}/v1/models/${MODEL_NAME}:predict